-STANDARD 6: Demonstrates knowledge of traditional and contemporary literature for children and young adults and implements programs and activities that promote reading, listening, Does Not Meet Standards Meets Standards: Satisfactory Meets Standards: Distinguished viewing and critical thinking.
-6.1 Provide for a well-developed and current collection of resources in areas of literature and information in a variety of print and nonprint media.
+STANDARD 6: Demonstrates knowledge of traditional and contemporary literature for children and young adults and implements programs and activities that promote reading, listening, viewing and critical thinking.
+Does Not Meet Standards Meets Standards: Satisfactory Meets Standards: Distinguished 6.1 Provide for a well-developed and current collection of resources in areas of literature and information in a variety of print and nonprint media.
 6.2 Work with teachers and parents to motivate and promote independent reading, listening, and viewing among students as lifelong learners 6.3 Foster a collaborative reading program that extends beyond school to broader community involving teachers, parents, community members, and public libraries.
 6.4 Provide materials and foster independent reading to support the curriculum, reading for enjoyment, and lifelong learning.
 6.5 Work with parents, teachers, and administration to review challenged materials using the resconsideration policy while also ensuring access to materials and promoting intellectual freedom.
 6.6 Collaboratively build collections to reach gifted as well as challenged learners and EL learners.
-OVERALL RATING FOR STANDARD 6: Unsatisfactory Satisfactory Distinguished In reference to element(s), what evidence or practices can n be noted?
-(O ptional) Commendations/Recommendations
+OVERALL RATING FOR STANDARD 6: Unsatisfactory Satisfactory Distinguished In reference to element(s), what evidence or practices can Commendations/Recommendations n be noted?
+(O ptional)

-STANDARD 7: Demonstrates a willingness to actively pursue professional development opportunities, apply knowledge, and contribute to instructional expertise of colleagues.
-Does Not Meet Standards Meets Standards: Satisfactory Meets Standards: Distinguished 7.1 Remain current in library professional practice and set goals for program improvement.
+STANDARD 7: Demonstrates a willingness to actively pursue professional Does Not Meet Meets Standards: Meets Standards: development opportunities, apply knowledge, and Standards Satisfactory Distinguished contribute to instructional expertise of colleagues.
+7.1 Remain current in library professional practice and set goals for program improvement.
 7.2 Contribute to building professional development offerings; Librarian is respected by colleagues and viewed as a vital resource.
 7.3 Assume a leadership role in the school and participate in professional and educational organizations.
-OVERALL RATING FOR STANDARD 7: n be noted?
-(O ptional) Comments Section: 1.
+OVERALL RATING FOR STANDARD 7: Unsatisfactory Satisfactory Distinguished In reference to element(s), what evidence or practices can n be noted?
+(O ptional) Commendations/Recommendations Comments Section: 1.
 Commendations and recommendations 2.
 Comments that indicate a need for imp attached to this evaluation form.
 Overall Evaluation: Does not meet Standards Meets Standards Meets Standard - Distinguished Signature of Evaluator: Date: Signature of Teacher: Date: